 Abstract

 Northern Ireland is the only part of the UK where children at primary school do not have a right to learn another language.
 This chapter presents a first scholarly review of the interplay between modern foreign languages, the indigenous Irish language and Ulster Scots variety, situated within the complex politico-linguistic landscape of Northern Ireland.
 In order to understand the situation, a clear explanation of the political context of Northern Ireland is presented.
-As well as examining policy and practice in relation to primary school languages in the United Kingdom nations, the chapter concludes that any move to include languages on the primary curriculum will need proper resourcing and careful navigation of the sensitivities between languages in this part of the world.
+As well as examining policy and practice in relation to primary school languages in the UK nations, the chapter concludes that any move to include languages on the primary curriculum will need proper resourcing and careful navigation of the sensitivities between languages in this part of the world.

 Original language | English |